computational-cell-analytics/micro-sam/doc/faq.md

 `micro_sam` performs automatic segmentation in 3D volumes by first segmenting slices individually in 2D and merging the segmentations across 3D based on overlap of objects between slices.
 The expected shape of your 3D RGB volume should be `(Z * Y * X * 3)` (reason: Segment Anything is devised to consider 3-channel inputs, so while the user provides micro-sam with 1-channel inputs, we handle this by triplicating this to fit the requirement, or with 3-channel inputs, we use them in the expected RGB array structures as it is).

+### 15. I am out of storage in my home directory, where the model checkpoints are cached by `micro-sam`.
+How do I pass model checkpoints stored in a desired directory to the annotator?
+In `micro-sam` CLIs for precomputation of image embeddings and annotators (Annotator 2d, Annotator 3d, Annotator Tracking, Image Series Annotator) accept the argument `-c` / `--checkpoint` to pass model checkpoints.
+Whereas if you are using `micro-sam` annotators in `napari`, you can provide the path to model checkpoints in the annotator widget (on right) under `Embedding Settings` drop-down in the `custom weights path` option.

 ## Fine-tuning questions